sarahgetter/go_play/hadoop/README.md

 Open a web browser and navigate to http://localhost:50070/.
 This will display the Hadoop NameNode web interface, indicating that Hadoop services are running successfully.

-That's it!
 You've now set up a basic Hadoop cluster on your local machine.
-You can further explore Hadoop by running sample MapReduce jobs, exploring HDFS, and experimenting with other Hadoop features.
+Further explore Hadoop by running sample MapReduce jobs, exploring HDFS, and experimenting with other Hadoop features.